lukaszkorecki/utility-belt/README.md

 ### Application utilities

-- `utility-belt.lifecycle` - easy management of shutdown hooks
+- `utility-belt.lifecycle` - easy management of JVM process shutdown hooks

 ### Component utilities

 - `utility-belt.component` - utilities for making it easier to create components, and systems
   - `utility-belt.component.nrepl` - pre-built component for the nREPL server

-- `utility-belt.component.system` - utilities for managing systems of components for dev, test and production (see below)
+- `utility-belt.component.system` - utilities for managing systems of components for dev, test and production (see below), boilerplate reduction

+#### `ut.c.system`

-#### production setup
+##### production

-`utility-belt.component.system/init-for-prod` reduces boilerplate for creating a system of components for production environments.
+`utility-belt.component.system/setup-for-production` reduces boilerplate for creating a system of components for production environments.
 It registers a shutdown hook to stop the system when the JVM is shutting down.

+Note: `:component-map-fn` **must** return a map of Components, not an instance of `SysteMap`!

 ```clojure
 (ns app.core